-- Update their knowledge by reviewing the latest version of the Chief Academic Officer's Guidelines each year (found at https://academicaffairs.iupui.edu/Faculty-Affairs/promotiontenure/guidelines-and-standards/). - Ensure the most current written description of the department's expectations for excellence in each area (teaching [performance for librarians], research and creative activity [performance for artists], and service) for tenure or promotion to associate and full rank is on file with OAA.
+- Update their knowledge by reviewing the latest version of IUPUI P&T Guidelines each year (found at https://academicaffairs.iupui.edu/Faculty-Affairs/promotiontenure/guidelines-and-standards/). - Ensure the most current written description of the department's expectations for excellence in each area (teaching [performance for librarians], research and creative activity [performance for artists], and service) or for balanced cases for tenure or promotion to associate and full rank is on file with OAA.
 These documents need to be approved by your school's appropriate faculty governance process and the associate vice chancellor for academic affairs for compliance with campus expectations.
-Each tenure-track faculty member also needs a copy of the tenure expectations at the time of hire. - Develop a system of departmental peer review of teaching that ensure each candidate has several opportunities for peer review prior to their candidacy for promotion and/or tenure. - Provide candid advice throughout the probationary period and assist the candidate in organizing the materials needed for the dossier.
+Each tenure-track faculty member also needs a copy of the tenure expectations at the time of hire.
+Preserve a copy of the standards in effect for each tenure-track faculty member. - Develop a system of departmental peer review of teaching that ensure each candidate has several opportunities for peer review prior to their candidacy for promotion and/or tenure. - Provide candid advice throughout the probationary period and assist the candidate in organizing the materials needed for the dossier.